NOTICE OF PRIVACY PRACTICES

 Respond to Lawsuits & Legal Actions

-We can share health information about you in response to a court or administrative order, or in
+We can share health information in response to a court or administrative order, or in response to a subpoena, discovery request or other lawful process.

 For certain health information, you can tell us your choices about what information we share.
 If you have a clear preference for how we share your information in the situations described below, talk to us.